Keet Seel Hike

 One couple had passed us on the upper trail, but we all met up with the ranger, Geneve Meyers, at picnic tables near the ruins.
 Meyers took us along a short trail to the ruins, narrating as we walked.
 At the base of the towering cliff, she showed us a collection of artifacts, including broken pottery, corncobs, squash rinds, yucca fiber rope fragments and stone tool flakes.

 Theresa didn’t pay much attention to the stuff on the ground.
 She was fixated on the ladder rising dizzily upward.
 It would conduct us up to the ruin, which, unlike Betatakin, we could enter and visit.
-"Oh my," she said in horror.
-"I’m afraid of heights."
-Meyers rolled eyes and shook her head.
-Oh perfect.
-Wouldn’t the Iron Man Society get a laugh out of this?
+"I’m afraid of heights," she said in horror.
+Meyers rolled her eyes and shook her head.
 Theresa gulped and stared wordlessly at the bottom of the ladder.

 "You go first," I said.
 "Don’t look down.
 I’ll be right behind you."
 She started the climb, faltering at first, but then she gained courage.
 I followed.
 I lost courage.
 The ladder creaked.
 The wind blew.
-A cold sweat I mean glow broke out on my forehead.
-I discovered my own fear of heights, which I’d evidently suppressed all of my life, and now I discovered its existence at this particularly awkward moment.
+A cold sweat broke out on my forehead.
+I discovered my own fear of heights, which I’d evidently suppressed all of my life, and which I had now discovered at this particularly awkward moment.
 I looked down and clutched the rungs with whitened knuckles.

 When we reached the top, we both devoted a few minutes to recovering our composure.
 Breathing exercises from childbirth classes found new purpose.
 We peered into soot-darkened rooms and examined the stone masonry.
 We marveled at the view stretching out below.
 Meyers explained that a marsh and aspen forest once lined the valley floor.
 But the wetlands withered and died when the water table dropped due to deforestation resulting from the Anasazi need for timbers and firewood.
 She also discussed the lifestyles of the Anasazi, and she pointed out the petroglyphs painted high above on the rippled sandstone walls.